cantscript/SchoolAssembly/README.md

 Assembly Builder is a script that accepts a number of build options and results in a _**single package**_ which includes the School Assembly tool, installomator and optionally any icons required.

+**NOTE** Its recommended the when using Assembly Builder you use the New Deployment Workflow Wiki page

 ---

 <p align="center">